Seeking out the

 Twitter Capsule:

-Whimsically devilish Mexican gothic psychological drama explores the uneven dynamics between two 1965 Mexico City schoolgirls whose interest in witchcraft tests the limits of their friendship and proves gaslighters get burned.
+Whimsically devilish Mexican gothic psychological drama explores uneven dynamics between two 1965 Mexico City schoolgirls whose witchcraft phase tests the limits of their friendship and proves gaslighters get burned.